MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/4-exercise-resolve-merge-conflicts.md

 Let's begin by creating a branch for Alice and a branch for Bob.
 They're both updating files in the project repo at the same time.
 They're not aware of each other's changes because they're making updates in their local branches.

 1. Be sure you're in the "Alice" directory.
-Create a branch named "add-cat" for Alice to work in:
+Create a branch named `add-cat` for Alice to work in:

     ```bash
     git checkout -b add-cat
     ```

-1. Change to the "Bob" directory and create a branch named "style-cat" for Bob to work in:
+1. Change to the "Bob" directory and create a branch named `style-cat` for Bob to work in:

     ```bash
     cd ../Bob